Milo Ventimiglia Blames Himself For ‘This Is Us’ Finale Hype

 Mandy Moore previously told the Hollywood Reporter that This Is Us would “destroy” viewers by the end of the season, but she hinted that it might not be for the reason they were expecting.

-“We’re going to destroy America by the end of the season,” the This Is Us star told THR.
+“We’re going to destroy America by the end of the season,” the This Is Us star told the HR.
 “As if they don’t have enough to be upset about at this point in time anyway.
 But they’re going to be upset for a completely different set of reasons.”

 Take a look at the video below to see Milo Ventimiglia and Mandy Moore in the final scene of the This Is Us episode “Moonshadow.”